thovel/spore/README.md

 a different spore.

-`spore-disperse` can also be used to create GPG keyring of the users with specific roles; this is done by specifying "keyrings:" in front of the output directory, as follows:
+`spore-disperse` can also be used to create GPG keyring of the users with specific roles; this is done by specifying "keyring:" in front of the output directory, as follows:

-    keyrings:/var/lib/production-keyrings/
+    keyring:/var/lib/production-keyring/

 The directory will be created, and keyrings will appear there based on the authorizations.